-Regulation S ISIN Code: [ ]
+Regulation S ISIN Code: []

-Regulation S Common Code: [ ]
+Regulation S Common Code: []

-144A ISIN Code: [ ]
+144A ISIN Code: []

-144A Common Code: [ ]
+144A Common Code: []

-CUSIP Number: [Not Applicable/[ ]]
+CUSIP Number: [Not Applicable/[]]

 FISN: [[[•], as updated as set out on/See] the website of Association of National Numbering Agencies (ANNA)/Not Applicable]

 CFI Code: [[[•], as updated as set out on/See] the website of Association of National Numbering Agencies (ANNA)/Not Applicable]

 For Swiss Franc Notes:

-ISIN Code: [ ]
+ISIN Code: []

-Common Code: [ ]
+Common Code: []

 FISN: [[[•], as updated as set out on/See] the website of Association of National Numbering Agencies (ANNA)/Not Applicable]

 CFI Code: [[[•], as updated as set out on/See] the website of Association of National Numbering Agencies (ANNA)/Not Applicable]

-Swiss Security Number (Valorennummer): [ ]
+Swiss Security Number (Valorennummer): []

 Clearing System: (If applicable give name(s), addresses and relevant identification number(s) of any clearing system(s) other than SIX SIS Ltd and the relevant identification number(s))

 Delivery: Delivery [against/free of] payment

-Names and addresses of Paying Agent(s): [ ]
+Names and addresses of Paying Agent(s): []

 Intended to be held in a manner which would allow Eurosystem eligibility: [Not Applicable] [For Notes not issued in NGN form]

-value and in Zarosystem engiomey.
 [Yes.
 Note that the designation "yes" simply means that the Notes are intended upon issue to be deposited with Euroclear or Clearstream, Luxembourg as common safekeeper [and registered in the name of a nominee of Euroclear or Clearstream, Luxembourg acting as common safekeeper] and does not necessarily mean that the Notes will be recognised as

 eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem either upon issue or at any or all times during their life.
 Such recognition will depend upon the European Central Bank being satisfied that Eurosystem eligibility criteria have been met.]
-[If this text is selected, the Notes must be issued in NGN form]
+[If this text is selected, the Notes must be issued in NGN form if in bearer form or, if issued in registered form, the Notes must be held under the NSS]

-[No. Whilst the designation is specified as "no" at the date of these Final Terms, should the Eurosystem eligibility criteria be amended in the future such that the Notes are capable of meeting them the Notes may then be deposited with Euroclear or Clearstream, Luxembourg as common safekeeper [and registered in the name of a nominee of Euroclear or Clearstream, Luxembourg acting as common safekeeper].
+[No. Whilst the designation is specified as "no" at the date of these Final Terms, should the Eurosystem eligibility criteria be amended in the future such that the Notes are capable of meeting them the Notes may then be deposited with Euroclear or Clearstream, Luxembourg as common safekeeper [and registered in the name of a nominee of Euroclear or Clearstream.
+Luxembourg acting as common safekeeper].
 Note that this does not necessarily mean that the Notes will then be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem at any time during their life.
 Such recognition will depend upon the European Central Bank being satisfied that Eurosystem eligibility criteria have been met.]
-[If this text is selected, the Notes must be issued in NGN form]
+[If this text is selected, the Notes must be issued in NGN form if in bearer form or, if issued in registered form, the Notes must be held under the NSS